Flexi disc: In the Soviet Union

 Krugozor magazine for teens.
-The appearance of the Soviet flexi disc was always the same, vivid blue, and the discs are familiar to virtually anyone who grew up in the Soviet Union and even the post-Soviet era.
+The appearance of the Soviet flexi disc was always the same vivid blue (see image), and the discs are familiar to virtually anyone who grew up in the Soviet Union and even the post-Soviet era.
 In 1969 in addition to the successful audio-magazine Krugozor, the government also launched the audio-magazine for children Kolobok, which also consisted of flexi disks.

 Because of a shortage of vinyl recording material (and official censorship of some Western music) during the Soviet era, bootleg recordings known as Ribs, Bones or roentgenizdat were produced on discarded medical X-ray prints.
 The musician Stephen Coates of UK band The Real Tuesday Weld has created the X-Ray Audio Project devoted to these.

 Human League track

-"Flexi Disc" is also the title of a spoken-word track recorded by electronic band The Human League on a flexi disc which accompanied their 12" single "The Dignity of Labour" in 1978.
+"Flexi Disc" is also the title of a spoken-word track recorded by electronic band the Human League on a flexi disc which accompanied their 12" single "The Dignity of Labour" in 1978.
 Re-released as a bonus track on their album Reproduction, the song is a discussion between the band members concerning the advantages and disadvantages of the flexi disc format and the possibility of including one with the album to provide commentary.